 Franschhoek is the Cape Winelands food haven; don’t let anyone tell you otherwise.
 8 of South Africa’s top restaurants are located in Franschhoek and it’s also home to Le Quartier Français, one of the S.Pellegrino World’s 50 Best Restaurants (Cape Town also has a restaurant on the World’s 50 Best Restaurants list.
-Foodies, this is fate.
-You need to visit Cape Town and the Cape Winelands!)
+Foodies, this is fate!)

 My stop in South Africa’s French corner was over far too soon but I’ll be back… there’s a table-for-one at one of the World’s 50 Best Restaurants waiting for me to check out!